rjelbert/radmon_radiation_homeassistant_integration/README.md

 Misc radiation notes:

 CPM (or counts per minute) are the events counted from a Geiger Muller (GM) Tube during a one minute period and is usually used to calculate a radiation level.
+See https://en.wikipedia.org/wiki/Geiger%E2%80%93M%C3%BCller_tube

 Different GM Tubes have different sensitity levels and therefore produce different CPM for the same radiation levels.
 For example, some GM tubes produce 0-5 CPM and others 50-100 CPM for the same background radiation level.